-The Wild Farmlands Foundation, in partnership with Restoration Oaks Ranch and Santa Barbara Blueberries, is developing a showcase regenerative farm and outdoor education center.
+The Wild Farmlands Foundation, in partnership with Restoration Oaks Ranch and Santa Barbara Blueberries, is developing a showcase regenerative farm and outdoor education landscape.
 The Restoration Oaks Ranch Showcase Regenerative Farm will feature projects that strengthen the agricultural and ecological resources of the ranch and educate the public on the fundamentals and benefits of regenerative, resilient agriculture and localized ecology stewardship.
 The Regenerative Farm provides an active demonstration of what is possible within the context of our native flora, fauna, soil, climate, and topography while using a regenerative agriculture framework in a long-term conservation effort.

 By establishing a more robust diversity of plant life, support species and biodiverse soils, the ecosystem, crops and local food system will benefit.
 The results will be a highly visible and accessible example of these methodologies in the South Central Coast bio-region.

 When possible, projects include an immersive outdoor education component.
 This starts with the establishment of accessible habitats and activities that immerse visitors in a primarily outdoor education experience designed to feed the mind and stimulate the senses.
 Accessible habitats engage the senses of the touch, sight, hearing, taste & smell.
 People without sight can still touch, hear, taste and smell.
 People without hearing can see, taste, touch and smell.
 People who do not have the use of some or all of their limbs can still have their senses immersed, they just need a little help to get there.